Quincy Kammeraad: Philippines U23

 Kammeraad was included in the 20-man squad for 31st Southeast Asian Games, which was held in Vietnam.

 Philippines

 In December 2021, Kammeraad was named in the Philippines 23-man squad for the 2020 AFF Championship held in Singapore.

 Kammeraad made his debut for the senior team when he replaced starting keeper Patrick Deyto early on in their match against Indonesia in the 2024 ASEAN Championship; they won 1–0, earning them a spot in the semi-finals.
-He was name as the 'Man of the Match'.
+He was named the 'Man of the Match'.

+On 20 July 2026, Kammeraad was named in the final roster for the 2026 ASEAN Championship.
+He was the starting keeper for the national team's first two group stage matches against Myanmar and Laos, before being replaced by Patrick Deyto in the next match.